kelseyhightower/kubernetes-cluster-federation/labs/provision-federation-controller-manager.md

 #### Create the Federated API Server Secret

-Switch to the host cluster context and create the `federation-apiserver-secret`, which holds the kubeconfig for the federated API server used by the Federated Controller Manager.
+Switch to the host cluster context and create the `federation-apiserver-kubeconfig`, which holds the kubeconfig for the federated API server used by the Federated Controller Manager.

 ```
 kubectl config use-context gke_hightowerlabs_us-central1-b_gce-us-central1